 Submit an example of narrative cinematic work you have directed.
-This piece should show an understanding of cinematic tools such as collaboration, dramatic structure, performance, sound, image, and timing.
-This part of the portfolio can be no longer than 5 minutes: this can either be a standalone piece or an excerpt from a longer piece.
+This should be a work you played a critical role in creating and that you feel best exemplifies your interest in narrative film.
+This part of the portfolio can be no longer than 5 minutes.
+This can either be a standalone piece or an excerpt from a longer piece.
 If you decide to submit an excerpt, provide a link to the full length version in the description section.
-Please not that the full length version may or may not be viewed.
+Please note that the full length version may or may not be viewed.

 If you choose, you may also submit one additional work sample of your choosing that gives us a further sense of your artistic practice and training.
-Our program has an expansive idea of narrative practice: this work can take whatever form you wish, as long as it is distinct from your other submitted work.
+Our program has a broad idea of narrative: this work sample can take whatever form you wish, but should be from a different piece than the other samples.

 Required Written Materials

-Discuss the subjects and inquiries that prompt your artistic work.
-Expound upon how your personal background, influences, experiences, and views as an artist and individual resonate in terms of formal choices, aesthetics, and content in your filmmaking practice.
-Explain why you've chosen to apply to the CalArts Film Directing Program specifically, and how you imagine contributing to the community of artists here.
-You should also include your professional artistic goals and how you think this program will help you accomplish those goals.
+Discuss the subjects and inquiries that prompt your artistic work and reflect on how your background, influences, experiences, and views as an artist and individual resonate in terms of formal choices, aesthetics, and content in your filmmaking practice.
+Explain why you've chosen to apply to the CalArts Film Directing Program specifically and how you imagine contributing to the community of artists here.
+You should also include your professional artistic goals, and how you think this program will help you accomplish those goals.

-Describe the basic idea of a future project--not the technical aspects of how you would arrange to have it made.
-Keep in mind that such a plan is meant to give the faculty an idea of the type of filmmaking that interests you, not an idea of a project you will necessarily produce at CalArts
+Describe the basic idea of a future project, focusing on its concept rather than its technical aspects.
+This is meant to give the faculty an idea of the type of filmmaking that interests you and is not necessarily a project you would make at CalArts.

-A list of 5 to 8 films, plays, and/or books you deeply appreciate.
-Include a few sentences explaining why and how these works have influenced you.
-Include the titles of the pieces and the names of the filmmakers/writers.
+A list of 5 to 8 films, plays, or books you deeply appreciate.
+Include a sentence or two explaining why and how these works have influenced you.
+Include the titles of the pieces and the names of the filmmakers or writers.
 Avoid writing plot summaries.

-A résumé of your training, performance, and/or production experience.
+A CV/resume of your training, performance, production and/or artistic experience.
 Include your educational background as well as any professional and relevant experience you have had.
 You may include a brief job history of work outside film, video, or theater if you would like us to know about it.